 — Scott Shapiro (@scottshapiro) April 22, 2018

-In the last few weeks, San Francisco residents started a to vandalize Bird electric scooters and its brethren, becoming more and more aggressive with each passing day.
+In the last few weeks, San Francisco residents have started to vandalize Bird electric scooters and its counterparts, becoming more and more aggressive with each passing day.

-This is what made San Francisco residents fight back.
-As shown in a flurry of tweets, people with a bone to pick with those riders are extremely creative – they cut wires, cover the sensors with stickers or simply throw them in the water.
+This scooter drop-off system, or lack thereof, is what made San Francisco residents fight back.
+As shown in a flurry of tweets, people have found creative ways to demonstrate against these companies and scooters – they cut wires, cover the sensors with stickers, or simply throw them in the water.

 — Alessandra Nölting (@anoelting) April 23, 2018